microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/pagetemplate-get.md

 ## Response

-If successful, this method returns a `200` and a [pageTemplate](../resources/pagetemplate.md) object in the response body.
+If successful, this method returns a `200 OK` and a [pageTemplate](../resources/pagetemplate.md) object in the response body.

 ## Examples